Taiko2k/Tauon/docs/usage.md

 Basic Usage.
 Updated for v1.6.1
 ===========

+Player is playlist based (rather than library based) and makes the assumption that folders are albums.
+Sorting and filtering is applied by creating new playlists from existing playlists.

+For best experience it is recommended to have an organised and structured music library.
+I  recommended the following file structure especially for large music libraries: MUSIC_LIBRARY/GENRE/ARTIST/ALBUM/tracks

 ##### Importing Music:

 - Drag and drop files and folders from your file manager.